Rishab/vimeo-coding-challenge/README.md

 If you run into trouble with connecting to the application, install the latest version of react-bootstrap.
 This can be done so using node package manager (npm) in the following way:

 `npm install --save react-bootstrap`

+If you still run into trouble, delete the node_modules folder and reinstall it by running `install node` in the directory with the app.
+Afterwards, the app should run correctly.